Ngurah Rai International Airport: History

-Development since the 2000s

 In 2000, the airport recorded 43,797 domestic and international flights, carrying 4,443,856 passengers.
 By the end of April 2011, the airport's terminals handled 11.1 million passengers a year, exceeding its capacity of 8 million.
 PT Angkasa Pura I will relocate 35 guest houses to accommodate the expansion, which is expected to occupy up to 265.5 hectares of land for a new access road to the airport and a new airport building, the construction of a new flyover, enlarge airport terminal and improve luggage handling system.

 There have been several plans made seeking a solution to the expansion problems at Ngurah Rai International airport.
 There have been proposals to develop a north–south runway, but existing land use in the areas adjacent to the airport makes this idea unfeasible due to the considerable land purchase costs.
 A completely new airport was proposed to ease the airport' congestion due to the area surrounding the existing airport not supporting significant long-term expansion.
 A masterplan was announced for works at this airport for 2009–2011, which includes a new international terminal with 120,000 m2 in area to be built and the existing international terminal with area of 56000 m2 will be renovated for use as a new domestic terminal.
-The new international terminal opened in November 2013, while the domestic terminal opened on 17 September 2014 with an area of 65,800 m2, eight departure and seven arrival gates, five passenger boarding bridges, five conveyor belts, as well as more number of counters — 62 for check-in, 4 for transit and 19 for ticketing.
-And can accommodate 25 million passengers a year until 2025.
-This provided land for building a new horseshoe shaped building for 17 passenger aircraft parking at the east area on the former domestic terminal.
+The new international terminal opened in November 2013, while the domestic terminal opened on 17 September 2014 with an area of 65,800 m2, eight departure and seven arrival gates, five passenger boarding bridges, five conveyor belts, as well as more counters — 62 for check-in, 4 for transit and 19 for ticketing.
+It can also accommodate 25 million passengers a year until 2025.
+This provided land for building a new horseshoe-shaped building for 17 passenger aircraft parking at the east area on the former domestic terminal.
 The plan also incorporated a runway extension to 3,600 m.
-Currently airplanes up to the size of Boeing 747-400, Boeing 747-8, Boeing 777-300ER, Boeing 787-10, and Airbus A350-1000 can use the airport.
-Although Ngurah Rai International Airport already has a parking slot for the Airbus A380, some taxiway turns are still being widened to accommodate the superjumbo jet.
+Currently airplanes up to the size of Boeing 747-400, Boeing 747-8, Boeing 777-300ER, Boeing 787-10, Airbus A350-1000 and Airbus A380 can use the airport.

-In 2005 the Transportation Security Administration of the United States of America determined that the airport was not meeting the security standards of the International Civil Aviation Administration; however, this warning was lifted in 2007.
+In 2005 the Transportation Security Administration of the United States of America determined that the airport was not meeting the security standards of the International Civil Aviation Organization; however, this warning was lifted in 2007.
 Currently around 800 of the total employees at Ngurah Rai are security personnel.